-Minimal Mitigation Moderate Mitigation Substantial Mitigation A Business leaders are familiar with and reassess the latest information from CDC travel guidelines prior to approving every business trip.
-A A Business leaders should limit non-essential business travel and switch to telecollaboration wherever possible.
+Minimal Mitigation Moderate Mitigation Substantial Mitigation Business leaders are familiar with and reassess the latest information from CDC travel guidelines prior to approving every business trip.
+Business leaders should limit non-essential business travel and switch to telephone or videoconferencing wherever possible.
 14-day self-isolation period may be required following return from business travel.
 Employees with underlying health risks are discouraged from all travel (personal and business).
-A Essential workers in essential industries are the only persons allowed to travel beyond county borders and only for the purposes of maintaining essential services.
+Essential workers in essential industries are the only persons allowed to travel beyond county borders and only for the purposes of maintaining essential services.

-For some employers in the manufacturing, logistics, and warehousing sectors business travel is an important component of their business model.
-For others, it is essential, as technicians who maintain specialized equipment with specialized skills travel across a region.
-Each situation is unique and must be assessed by business leaders.
+For some employers in sales and service operations, business travel is an important component of their business model.
+For others, it is essential, as information technology professionals maintain specialized equipment with specialized skills.
+Each situation is unique and must be determined by business leaders.